MirageNet/Mirage/doc/docs/analyzers/MIRAGE1302.md

 # MIRAGE1302: Unserialized Member Warning

-## The Problem
+## When this appears

 An instance field or property in a `[NetworkMessage]` type appears to hold message data but is omitted by default generated serialization.

-The supported generated layout uses eligible public instance fields, including inherited fields.
-Ordinary properties and fields declared private, internal or protected are omitted.
-Static members and fields explicitly marked `[System.NonSerialized]` or `[WeaverIgnore]` are intentional exclusions and should not produce this warning.
-Compiler-generated backing fields should not produce duplicate warnings.
+Generated serialization includes eligible public instance fields, including inherited fields.
+It omits ordinary properties and fields declared private, internal or protected.

+This warning excludes static members, fields explicitly marked `[System.NonSerialized]` or `[WeaverIgnore]`, and compiler-generated backing fields.
+Types using custom or manual serialization are also excluded: their serializers determine which members are transmitted.

-The current Weaver does not omit the combined `protected internal` and `private protected` accessibilities; see the [field-filter caveat in MIRAGE1301](./MIRAGE1301.md).
-This omission warning must not claim those fields are local-only.
+The current Weaver **does traverse** `protected internal` and `private protected` fields.
+Do not rely on those modifiers to keep state local; see the [MIRAGE1301 visibility caveat](./MIRAGE1301.md).

-A custom serializer can explicitly serialize properties or otherwise choose its own layout.
-This rule should skip types using custom or manual serialization rather than infer what those serializers transmit from member visibility.

----

-## Example of Triggering Code
 {{{ Path:'Snippets/Analyzers/Mirage1302.cs' Name:'mirage1302-triggering' }}}

----

-## How to Resolve
+## How to fix

-Use public fields for data that should participate in generated serialization, or write a compatible custom reader/writer pair.
-For intentional local state, mark a field with an ignore attribute or suppress the warning on the declaration.
-Changing instance state to static changes its meaning and is not a general fix.
+Use public fields for transmitted data, or write a compatible custom reader/writer pair.
+For local state, explicitly ignore the field or suppress the warning on the declaration.
+Making instance state static changes its meaning and is not a general fix.

 {{{ Path:'Snippets/Analyzers/Mirage1302.cs' Name:'mirage1302-resolved' }}}